-The analysis concludes that the strategic objectives of the Life Companies were not deemed to be significantly threatened by the impacts of climate change under the scenarios assessed.
-However, they do indicate that climate change has the potential to materially reduce investment returns, if the entities do not continue to take action to manage and mitigate the risk.
-These actions include decarbonising the investment portfolios, ensuring effective stewardship of the Life Companies'assets and investing in climate solutions.
+The analysis concluded that the strategic objectives of PUTM were not deemed to be significantly threatened by the impacts of climate change under the scenarios assessed.

+However, they do indicate that climate change has the potential to materially reduce investment returns, if PUTM does not continue to take action to manage and mitigate the risk.
+These actions include decarbonising its investment portfolio, ensuring effective stewardship of PUTM's assets and investing in climate solutions.
 Further details of the actions taken by the Group are outlined in the 'Risk management' section in the Group ARA on pages 66 to 67.

-The Life Companies will continue to assess the impact of possible climate pathways.
-This will help inform the appropriate pace of actions taken in managing climate risks and assess the implication on strategic decisions if the global transition does not follow a net zero 2050 pathway, considering external factors including the impact of the United States' anti-climate headwinds
+PUTM will continue to assess the impact of possible climate pathways.
+This will help inform the appropriate pace of actions taken in managing climate risks and assess the implication on strategic decisions if the global transition does not follow a net zero 2050 pathway, considering external factors including the impact of the United States' anti-climate headwinds.